Off KilterApril 24th - May 30th, 2021

 At this terrifyingly hopeful, burnt-out stage of the pandemic I've been thinking about the sublime.
 I've chosen two works that my eyes adore but that unsettle my brain.
 Both David Opdyke’s and Ellen Harvey’s works are twists on the iconic form of the beautiful landscape; each consists of a large field made up of small, jewel-like components: astonishing up-close, and awe-inspiring from a distance.

-Marie-Noële Guex, Gallery Manager: Shay Arick, Gabriel Orozco and Charles Ray
+Marie-Noële Guex, Technical Gallery Manager: Shay Arick, Gabriel Orozco and Charles Ray

 The pandemic produced both the uncanny feeling of sharing day-to-day experiences with people thousands of miles away whose life couldn’t be more different than mine, and a new hyper-awareness of myself, brought on by isolation.
 Similarly, the works of Gabriel Orozco, Charles Ray and Shay Arick oscillate between plurality and singularity, with a welcome twist of joy and humor.
 Ray multiplies from a single entity and Orozco’s office finds redemption through a profusion of growth, while Arick’s work refocuses on the individual, each ficus leaf reclaiming its own identity.